iMissile/Self.Writing/Analysts/R_tools_and_links.md

 - At [rOpenSci](https://ropensci.org/) we are creating packages that allow access to data repositories through the R statistical programming environment that is already a familiar part of the workflow of many scientists.
 Our tools not only facilitate drawing data into an environment where it can readily be manipulated, but also one in which those analyses and methods can be easily shared, replicated, and extended by other researchers.
 - [The Lyra Visualization Design Environment (VDE) bet](http://idl.cs.washington.edu/projects/lyra/).
 Lyra is an interactive environment that enables custom visualization design without writing any code.
 Graphical “marks” can be bound to data fields using property drop zones; dynamically positioned using connectors; and directly moved, rotated, and resized using handles.
 Lyra also provides a data pipeline interface for iterative visual specification of data transformations and layout algorithms.
 Lyra is more expressive than interactive systems like Tableau, allowing designers to create custom visualizations comparable to hand-coded visualizations built with D3 or Processing.
 These visualizations can then be easily published and reused on the Web.
 - [Mode](https://modeanalytics.com/).
 Collaborative tools for analysts who fuel data-driven companies.Mode is the best place for analytical work: write SQL, share ad-hoc analysis, and build powerful visualizations to help everyone make better decisions.
-- [Silk](https://www.silk.co/product) is a place to publish your data.
-Each Silk contains data on a specific topic.
-Anyone can explore a Silk and create interactive visualizations.
 - [Visually](http://visual.ly/) Your On-Demand Creative Services Team.
 - [Using R in Sublime Text 3](http://www.kevjohnson.org/using-r-in-sublime-text-3/)
 - [Rodeo](https://github.com/yhat/rodeo/) is a data centric IDE for Python.
 You can think of it as an alternative UI to the notebook for the IPython Kernel.
 It's heavily inspired by great projects like Sublime Text and Eclipse.